Constitution of the International Glaciological Society

 Elections of the Council

 The Officers and Elective Members of the Council shall be Members of the Society and shall be elected at an Annual General Meeting in accordance with Article 15.
 Officers and Elective trustees shall hold office for a term not exceeding three years without further election.
 At least one-third of the Elective Members shall retire each year and shall not be eligible for immediate re-election.
 If necessary, the order of retirement of Members elected on the same date shall be decided by ballot in Council.
 The names of Members nominated by the Council for such election shall be sent to all Members of the Society at least ten weeks before the Annual General Meeting.
 Any Member may propose other candidates for election, but such nominations, supported by at least ten Members of the Society, must reach the Secretary General five clear weeks before the Annual General Meeting.
-No person, with the exception of the Treasurer, shall serve on the Council for more than nine consecutive years without a break of one year, except that the progress of a President to the position of Immediate Past President shall not be interrupted.
+No person, with the exception of the Treasurer, shall serve on the Council for more than nine consecutive years without a break of one year.
+The progress of a President to the position of Immediate Past President shall not be interrupted.

 The Council shall have the power to appoint one or more Members of the Society to Posts other than those referred to in Rule 7.
 The Council may appoint Committees for which any Members of the Society shall be eligible.

 The Council shall have the power to fill, until the next Annual General Meeting, any vacancy occurring among the Officers or the rest of the Council.
 For the purpose of Rule 9 such service shall not be counted.

 Annual General Meetings